ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 In IDLE, you you create, edit, and run Python code.

 To bring up IDLE, type `idle3` at the bash shell prompt (which you get by opening a Terminal window: select “Applications”, the "System Tools", then either “Terminal” or “Konsole” from the menu that pops up).
+BTW, the '3' at the end of idle indicated that we are using Python3 (there are different versions of the Python language, with Python3 being slightly different from the older Python2).

 For this step, there is one goal: write a Python 3 program that prints the string `Hello, World!` as its output.